Do you need a technical translation

 5

-If I have not heard from you within x days after you have received the text, I will invoice you the agreed amount and consider the job as completed.
+If I have not heard from you within 8 days after you have received the completed translation, I will send an invoice to you the agreed amount and I will consider the job as completed.

 6